Harry-Miral/PreliminaryScreeningOfKneeOsteoarthritis/README.md

 ## Qualitative analysis and quantitative analysis

-First locate the `DWT analysis` directory, download the compressed package from Google Cloud Disk and extract it to the directory, and run the .ipynb file to obtain the analysis report.
+First locate the `DWT analysis` directory, download the compressed package from Google Cloud Disk and extract it to the directory, and run the .py file to obtain the analysis report.

 `https://drive.google.com/file/d/1xosX7hiPJllVZb8KQPXVCXbUYWxQabyl/view?usp=sharing`